 Rose Quartz Meaning

-The most well-known meaning of Rose Quartz is its ability to enhance all kinds of love; from healing communication with family to developing a deeper bond with spouses and friends to even creating a powerful space for self-care and self-love.
+The most well-known meaning of Rose Quartz is its ability to enhance all kinds of love; from healing communication with family to developing a deeper bond with spouses and friends.
+It helps in creating a powerful space for self-care and self-love.

 This gemstone symbolises love, tenderness, compassion and kindness.
 Connecting to it allows you to embrace these qualities in your relationship with yourself as well as your relationships with others.